palantir/gradle-utils/README.md

 The `GUtil` class in the `org.gradle.util` package has been deprecated and will be banned at some point.
 There are some very useful methods in here, notably around camel casing for use as task names.
 This library provides a selection of these methods.
 Please add more as needed, but try to avoid adding methods that are not used by any of the plugins.

+## dependency-graph-utils

+[To support Configuration Cache, you need to use new APIs](https://docs.gradle.org/8.4/userguide/configuration_cache.html#config_cache:requirements:~:text=Referencing%20dependency%20resolution,invoking%20ResolutionResult.getRootComponent()) when passing the components of a resolved `Configuration` to a `Task`.
+No longer can you pass in the `Configuration` object then use it in the task, instead you must call the method [`Provider<ResolvedComponentResult> getRootComponent()`](https://docs.gradle.org/8.4/javadoc/org/gradle/api/artifacts/result/ResolutionResult.html#getRootComponent--) on `ResolutionResult` rather than [`Set<ResolvedComponentResult> getAllComponents()`](https://docs.gradle.org/8.4/javadoc/org/gradle/api/artifacts/result/ResolutionResult.html#getAllComponents--).

+The problem is that this just gives you the root - you need to do a search of the graph yourself to get all the components.
+This library provides a utility method to do this for you: `DependencyGraphUtils#getAllComponents(ResolvedComponentResult)`.